top of page

 We aspire to create a diverse, stimulating, and collaborative lab environment.
 Motivated scientists of all stages (including postdocs, graduate students, and undergraduate students) and all backgrounds (including biology, bioinformatics, chemistry and engineering) are welcome to join our group.

 Postdoctoral fellows: openings are currently available.
-Candidates should email your application to , and include a CV, a summary of your current and future research interests, and names of three references.
-Please check out this jobRxiv post for more information.
+Candidates should email your application to email@example.com, and include a CV, a summary of your current and future research interests, and names of three references.

-Graduate students: for perspective students, you are encouraged to apply directly to Ph.D. programs at University of Pennsylvania.
-Rotation positions are available for first year graduate students (2020-2021 academic year).
+Graduate students: for prospective students, you are encouraged to apply directly to Ph.D. programs at University of Pennsylvania.
+Rotation positions are available for the first year graduate students (2023-2024 academic year).